getoctane/octane-node/README.md

 npm install octane-node --save
 ```

 We use the `fetch` API to handle making all of our requests.
-If your environment doesn't have `fetch` available, you'll need to polyfill it.
-We recommend [`node-fetch`](https://www.npmjs.com/package/node-fetch):
+If your environment doesn't have `fetch` available, you'll need to polyfill it using something like [`node-fetch`](https://www.npmjs.com/package/node-fetch):

 ```bash
 npm install node-fetch --save